 Once we have compiled the string containing the paths of the DTED tiles to be added to the mosaic, creating the mosaic is a simple task requiring the use of two geoprocessing tools.
 In the code below, the first highlighted section executes a CreateRasterDataset geoprocessor, creating a scratch raster dataset in a scratch file geodatabase.
 The second highlighted lines execute the Mosaic geoprocessor.

-// Create a new raster dataset to hold the mosaic
+// Create a new raster dataset to hold the mosaic3.
+Symbolize the mosaic and add it to the map

 string sRasterName = "dted_mosaic" + Guid.NewGuid().ToString("N");